 \section{Proposed Algorithm For Problem (P1)}

-In this section, we develop an AO-based algorithm for solving problem (P1), which alternately optimizes computation variables, i.e. $\{\boldsymbol{\ell}, \boldsymbol{f}^e\}$, and communication variables, i.e. $\{\mathbf{W}, \mathbf{F}\}$ in an iterative manner until convergence.
-Accordingly, problem (P1) can be decomposed into two tractable subproblems.
+In this section, we develop an AO-based algorithm for solving problem (P1), which alternately optimizes the computation variables $\{\boldsymbol{\ell}, \boldsymbol{f}^e\}$ and communication variables $\{\mathbf{W}, \mathbf{F}\}$ until convergence.
+Accordingly, problem (P1) is decomposed into two tractable subproblems.